1. Home

 • Reduced amount of exercise

-If the dog is showing more symptoms, the veterinarian may prescribe Corticosteroids, non-steroidal anti-inflammatory medications and oxygen therapy.
-These are all short term solutions that will relieve stress and assist with air flow.
+If the dog is showing more symptoms, the veterinarian may prescribe Corticosteroids, non-steroidal anti-inflammatory medications, and oxygen therapy.
+These are all short-term solutions that will relieve stress and improve airflow.

 Since the symptoms are due to anatomical abnormalities, the only way to correct them is through surgery.